MAttila42/CSharp/README.md

 - `extensions.json` - Contains the recommended extensions for the project.
 - `omnisharp.json` - Contains the configuration for the C# extension.
 - `.editorconfig` - Contains C#/.NET conventions and guidelines.
-- `.gitignore` - Contains the default .NET gitignore that shouldn't be committed to source control.
+- `.gitignore` - Contains the default .NET gitignore.

 ## Testing